-Where appropriate, the indicators listed below should be applied to and reported for non-standard school models, such as Options schools; Specialty High Schools; schools in detention centers and early childhood centers.
-However the Board recognizes that many traditional and well established practice and outcome indicators are not appropriate for those instructional contexts.
-As such, the district shall develop models for those contexts and present them for Board vote no later than April 2024.
+Where appropriate, the indicators listed below should will be applied to and reported for non-standard school models, such as district-managed Options schools, Specialty High Schools programs and schools serving students who participate in alternate assessments, and schools in detention centers. and early childhood centers.
+However the District recognizes that many traditional and well established practice and outcome indicators are not appropriate for those instructional centexts some of the indicators below may not apply to those models, and that there are additional indicators necessary to accurately represent both practice and evidence of student learning in those settings.
+As such, additional indicators for those models, as well as modifications to general education indicators, are noted throughout the policy.
+The proceeding language in this section offers additional context for each non-standard model as context for the additional indicators described further below. the district shall develop models for those contexts and present them for Board vote no later than April 2024.